al1-ce/clib/README.md

 <!--TODO: wiki --> TODO: a Wiki or something like it.

+## Most of clib's C++ STL features are PRE C++11
+I consider those features to be most essential.
+C++11 features will probably come after base features.
+Same for later C++ versions.

 ## C++ STL implementation list
 - [ ] algorithm
 - [ ] complex